DanielPalaio/CUDA_cuDNN_Setup/README.md

 **5.** Install the required NVIDIA additional libraries.
 In the Ubuntu Terminal:
 > sudo apt install nvidia-cuda-toolkit

 **6.** Verify the CUDA version and GPU status.
-In python environment:
+In the Ubuntu Terminal:
 > nvcc -V
 > nvidia-smi

 **7.** Test if the GPU is detected, and if CUDA is correctly installed.
-In a Pycharm terminal, run:
+In Pycharm, run the following python script:
 > import tensorflow as tf
 > print(tf.config.list_physical_devices('GPU'))
 > print(tf.test.is_built_with_cuda())